Leathley: Population

 The Parish register of 1821 concluded that the township of Leathley had a population of 312 persons.
 Between the period from the 1821 parish register to the 1921 census the total population of the civil parish of Leathley decreased gradually to 127 persons.
 However the total population rose between 1921 and 1951 to 241 persons, reaching a high of 245 persons in the 1931 census statistics, as a result of an increase in agricultural industry during this period.
 Between the period of 1961 to 2011 census data shows that the population of Leathley civil parish has declined gradually from 214 persons to 181.
 As shown in the Parish of Leathley total population time series graph.

 Occupation and employment

-Before the industrial revolution Leathley Civil Parish was focused on agricultural industry with agriculture accounting for over 73 percent of employment of males aged over 20 in 1831.
-In 1881, occupation figures again show that agriculture was the parish's main occupation with around 34 percent of all industry relating to agriculture.
+Before the industrial revolution Leathley Civil Parish was focused on agricultural industry with agriculture accounting for over 73 per cent of employment of males aged over 20 in 1831.
+In 1881, occupation figures again show that agriculture was the parish's main occupation with around 34 per cent of all industry relating to agriculture.

-However, as the 2011 census data shows Leathley has changed its industry dependency, according to the 2011 census data under 14 percent of workers in Leathley Civil Parish are in the agricultural sector, with industries such as finance and education becoming employers in the area.
+However, as the 2011 census data shows Leathley has changed its industry dependency, according to the 2011 census data under 14 per cent of workers in Leathley Civil Parish are in the agricultural sector, with industries such as finance and education becoming employers in the area.